azarrias/zork/README.md

 * The user controls a PC that moves within that map
 * It has NPCs that interact with your PC

-For more information, a list of commands and all you can take a look at the wiki:
+For a lot more information, a list of commands and all you can take a look at the wiki:
 * https://github.com/azarrias/zork/wiki

 ## Play with colors